 ORDER 28, RULE 1-3 | SUITS BY OR AGAINST MILITARY OR NAVAL MEN OR AIRMEN

-(1) Where any officer, soldier, sailor, or airman actually in the service of the State in such capacity is a party to a suit, and cannot obtain leave of absence for the purpose of prosecuting or defending the suit in person, he may authorise any person to sue or defend in his stead.
+(1) Where any officer, 6 [soldier, sailor or airman] actually [in the service of the State] in [such] capacity is a party to a suit, and cannot obtain leave of absence for the purpose of prosecuting or defending the suit in person, he may authorise any person to sue or defend in his stead.

-(2) The authority shall be in writing and shall be signed by the officer, soldier, sailor, or airman in the presence of (a) his commanding officer, or the next subordinate officer, if the party is himself the commanding officer, or (b) where the officer, soldier, sailor, or airman is serving in military, naval, or air force staff employment, the head or other superior officer of the office in which he is employed.
+(2) The authority shall be in writing and shall be signed by the officer, [soldier, sailor or airman] in the presence of (a) his commanding officer, or he next subordinate officer, if the party is himself the commanding officer, or (b) where the officer, [soldier, sailor or airman] is serving in military, [naval,] [or air force] staff employment, the head or other superior officer of the office in which he is employed.
 Such commanding or other officer shall countersign the authority, which shall be filed in Court.

 Explanation.

 Rule 2.
-Person so authorised may act personally or appoint pleader.
+Person so auhtorised may act personally or appoint pleader.

 Rule 3.
 Service on person so authorised, or on his pleader to be good service.